Paolo-Maffei/xplproject/xpllib.Net/branches/feature fragment.basic schema/xpllib/ReadMe.txt

 5 - Changelog
 ==============

+Changes in version 5.4 from 5.3
+NEW in 5.4
+  - max message size is back, at 1472.
+The receiving buffer remains at 32kb so larger messages will still be received.

+FIXED in 5.4
+  - Nothing yet

 Changes in version 5.3 from 5.2
 NEW in 5.3
   - max length of values is now no longer set to 128, but 'unlimited' within the overall